 The Company grants nonvested shares to senior executives, selected employees, members and professionals of the Supervisory Board.
 The shares are granted for free to employees and at their nominal value for the members and professionals of the Supervisory Board.
 The awards granted to employees contingently vest upon achieving certain market or performance conditions and upon completion of an average three-year service period.
 Shares granted to the Supervisory Board vest unconditionally along the same vesting period as employees but are not forfeited even if the service period is not completed.
 The Company measures the cost of share-based service awards based on the grant-date fair value of the award.
-That cost is recognized over the period during which an employee is required to provide service in exchange for the award or the requisite service period, usually the vesting period.
-Compensation is recognized only for the awards that ultimately vest.
-The compensation cost is recorded through earnings over the vesting period against equity, under "Capital surplus" in the consolidated statement of changes in equity.
+That cost is recognized over the period during which an employee is required to provide service in exchange for the award or the requisit service period, usually the vesting period against equity, under "Capital surplus" in the consolidated statement of changes in equity.
 The compensation cost is calculated based on the number of awards expected to vest, which includes assumptions on the number of awards to be forfeited due to the employees' failing to provide the service condition, and forfeitures following the non-completion of one or more performance conditions.
-When the stockaward plan contains a market condition feature, the market condition is reflected in the estimated fair value of the award at grant date.
+When the stock-award plan contains a market condition feature, the market condition is reflected in the estimated fair value of the award at grant date.